 Start managing Chrome Browser

-This page is for administrators who manage Chrome Browsers on Windows®, Mac®, or Linux® computers.
+For administrators who manage Chrome Browser on Windows, Mac, or Linux computers.

-As an IT admin for a business or school, you can deploy Chrome Browsers to users across Windows, Mac, and Linux computers.
+As an IT admin for a business or school, you can deploy Chrome Browser to users across Microsoft® Windows®, Apple® Mac®, and Linux computers.
 You can then manage 200+ policies that govern people's use of Chrome, such as the apps and extensions they can use, data security and privacy, their browsing experience, and more.

 Get started now